AgilanVageesan/.Net-Bootcamp/C#/Test.md

-<h2>C# Collections Overview</h2>
+h2.
+C# Collections Overview

-<p>In C#, collections are used to store and organize multiple elements in a single data structure.
+In C#, collections are used to store and organize multiple elements in a single data structure.
 There are several types of collections available, both generic and non-generic.
 Each type has its own use case and performance characteristics.
-Here, we'll cover the most common types of collections with examples and comments.</p>
+Here, we'll cover the most common types of collections with examples and comments.

-<h3>Non-Generic Collections</h3>

-<h4>1.
-ArrayList</h4>
+h3.
+Non-Generic Collections

+h4.
+1. ArrayList

-<p>The <code>ArrayList</code> is a non-generic collection that can store elements of any type.</p>
+The {code}ArrayList{code} is a non-generic collection that can store elements of any type.

+{code:csharp}
-<pre><code>// Create an ArrayList
+// Create an ArrayList
 ArrayList arrayList = new ArrayList();

 // Add elements